 We also determine the need to record deferred tax liabilities and the recoverability of deferred tax assets.
 A valuation allowance is established to the extent recovery of deferred tax assets is not likely based on our estimation of future taxable income and other factors in each jurisdiction.
-As of March 31, 2014, we had net deferred tax assets of approximately \$46.7 million, which were primarily related to federal and state research tax credit carryforwards, stock-based compensation and deferred revenue.
-Consequently, our cash tax rate will be lower than our effective tax rate though fiscal 2015 and into fiscal 2016.
-However, we expect our cash taxes to continue to increase as our cash tax rate approaches our effective tax rate.
+As of March 31, 2015, we had net deferred tax assets of approximately \$41.0 million, which were primarily related to federal and state research tax credit carryforwards, stock-based compensation and deferred revenue.
+We expect our cash taxes to continue to increase as our cash tax rate approaches our effective tax rate over the next one to two fiscal years.